 WELCOME TO GALLERY MOONFLEET

-These diverse approaches are particularly evident in regard to the Southern Highlands of New South Wales, where I live, and more expansively in the Western Desert of Australia.
-This has provided examples of distinct knowledge of place.
+These diverse approaches are particularly evident in regard to the Southern Highlands of New South Wales, where I live, and more expansively, in the Western Desert of Australia.
+These have provided examples of distinct knowledge of place.

 While the invasion and settlement of those regions considered fertile by the colonists (such as the Southern Highlands) resulted in the widespread decimation of the indigenous population, other parts of Australia were more slowly colonised, allowing the indigenous populations time to adapt to a greater degree.
 As a consequence, in large parts of Australia an ancient way of knowing the country continues to be practiced.

 This intimate cosmological and physical knowledge of place has been the driving force behind a contemporary painting tradition, drawn from prehistory, that has influenced artists of European descent in subtle and explicit ways.